 Discussions: (25%) The discussion questions for this class are based on the Your Decision questions posed within the chapters of the Criminal Law textbook.
 The first assignment will ask you to introduce yourself so that you can become familiar with the layout and assignment.
-After that first one, for each discussion assignment, you will be provided with 3 or 4 questions in the assigned chapters, and given a choice of which Your Decision question you would like to answer, and then reply on another student's post (but, reply must be a different question than you answered.
+After that first one, for each discussion assignment, you will be provided with 2 or 3 questions in the assigned chapters, and given a choice of which Your Decision question you would like to answer, and then reply on another student's post (but, reply must be a different question than you answered.
 Hopefully with such a small class you all will answer a different question).
 These are designed to promote critical thinking about the subject matter you are learning about.

 Participation must be more than trivial, e.g. substantive and substantial (3-4 sentence paragraph at minimum); did you support your belief; and for bonus professor appreciation, can you relate the question to wording in the Texas Penal Code (e.g. In Texas, this situation would be under Sec.
 42.03) Note: Written information drawn from a source other than the textbook must always be cited.
-There is a total of 10 discussion assignments that are graded at 30 points each (20 points for post and 10 points for student replies, meaning maximum of five (5) points per reply post on another student's original post).
+There is a total of 4 discussion assignments that are graded at 30 points each (20 points for post and 10 points for student replies, meaning maximum of five (5) points per reply post on another student's original post).

 Original posts will be due at 11:59pm on THURSDAY evenings and the comment must be submitted before 11:59pm on the following SUNDAY.
-Late original posts will NOT be accepted after THURSDAY evenings and will be given a -0-.
+Due to such a small class, late original posts will NOT be accepted after THURSDAY evenings and will be given a -0- in the Scorebook.

-The EXCEPTION to this will be the first original post, which is the Student Introduction and will be due by Sunday, August 27, 2017 at 11:59PM.
+The EXCEPTION to this will be the first original post will be due by SATURDAY October 21, 2017 at 11:59PM and the responses will be due SUNDAY October 22, 2017 by 11:59PM.